Apply for Rising: Climate in Crisis Residencies

 - The proposal’s public component and its depth of engagement with the community

-Recipients will be provided $2500 as a stipend and $2000 towards materials.
-Artists will also have the opportunity to work with an external evaluator/ally.
+Recipients will be provided $3000 as a stipend and $2000 towards materials.
+We support each residency with an evaluator/ally, liberatory land orientation, two photography sessions, and an interview with a videographer.
+We additionally fund optional field trips such as boat rides and eco/history tours.
 Depending on the needs of the project, we may be able to assist artists in accessing Tulane University faculty consultants or research collections.
-We provide full room and board including food, utilities for living and studio space to selected residents.
+We provide full room and board including food, utilities for living, and studio space to selected residents.
 Residents are expected to cover personal living expenses, additional materials and supplies, and any other expenses relating to the cost of producing work incurred while in the program.
 Travel and shipping expenses to and from A Studio in the Woods for the residency are also the responsibility of the artist.

-Please review the following guidelines closely and direct any questions to Cammie Hill-Prewitt at [email protected] or 504-407-4410.
+Please review the following guidelines closely and direct any questions to Cammie Hill-Prewitt at [email protected].

 2. Submit the following on Dropbox: